neelamdwivedi-da/damlfinancetraining/Module2/DamlInterfaces.md

 - method signatures
 - choices

-The abstraction specified in an interface is implemented by a template by:
+The abstraction specified in an interface is implemented in a template by:

 - creating an instance of the interface
 - providing values for ‘view’ record
-- implementing the choices and functions
+- implementing the choices and methods

 Let us take an example to understand how this works.
 Let us think of a Library that loans out different types of media, such as Books and Discs, to its patrons.